-10. POLICY AREA: HOUSING
+9. POLICY AREA: HOUSING

-Policy H1 Housing Development
+Policy 1 Housing Development

-Policy H1 Justification

-- 10.1 The settlement boundaries for the village of Tregrehan with Boscundle, Carlyon Bay and the new development at Gwallon Keas are the dividing line, or boundary, between areas of built development (the settlement) and rural development (open countryside).
+9.1 The settlement boundaries for the village of Tregrehan with Boscundle, Carlyon Bay and the new development at Gwallon Keas are the dividing line, or boundary, between areas of built development (the settlement) and rural development (open countryside).
 The maps below (Figs. 2, 3, 4 and 5) illustrate the settlement boundaries.
 These boundaries are considered to provide capacity for sustainable development within Carlyon Parish through small scale windfall and infill sites.
 These will be judged on a case by case basis on whether they meet local need and be in general conformity with Policy 3 of the Cornwall Local Plan.

-It is of note that planning permission has been granted for a significant development on the beaches at Carlyon Bay.
-The major part would lie within Carlyon Parish.
-It is understood that it is likely to be substantially built out during the period of this NDP.
-The permission includes agreements to ensure public access to the beaches beyond the development site.
-See Policy 6 FP 1. - 10.2 Tregrehan with Boscundle sits in a wooded valley with a stream running alongside the narrow road which bisects the village.
-It is surrounded by agricultural fields, the Green Buffers between it and the neighbouring parish of St Blaise to the west, the urban hub of St Austell to the east and Treverbyn to the north. - 10.3 The boundary around Carlyon Bay consists of the natural feature of the cliffs on the southern edge, the London to Penzance railway line on the northern edge, the Green Buffers between Carlyon Bay and the neighbouring parish of St Austell Bay to the west and the Local Green Space and coastal path of the Carlyon Bay Golf Course to the east. - 10.4 Community consultation has shown that the capacity of development is to be accommodated without harm to the landscape and historic character of the parish (See Village Design Statements Areas 1,2,3 para 1.1 and 1.: Appendix 20; VDS Areas 8,9 para 1.6 to 1.9; Appendix 23; Questionnaire Response Analysis: Appendix 12; Areas People would Hate to Lose: Appendix 28; LLCA: Appendix 29). - 10.5 Carlyon NDP Policy 5 seeks to protect the natural environment in the parish with its coastline, beaches, footpaths and open spaces as an attractive environment for both residents and visitors which is distinct from the urban hub of St Austell.
+9.2 Tregrehan with Boscundle sits in a wooded valley with a stream running alongside the narrow road which bisects the village.
+It is surrounded by agricultural fields, the Green Buffers between it and the neighbouring parish of St Blaise to the west, the urban hub of St Austell to the east and Treverbyn to the north.

+9.3 The boundary around Carlyon Bay consists of the natural feature of the cliffs on the southern edge, the London to Penzance railway line on the northern edge, the Green Buffers between Carlyon Bay and the neighbouring parish of St Austell Bay to the west and the Local Green Space and coastal path of the Carlyon Bay Golf Course to the east.

-Policy H1 Intention
+9.4 Community consultation has shown that the capacity of development is to be accommodated without harm to the landscape and historic character of the parish (See Village Design Statements Areas 1,2,3 para 1.1 and 1. : Appendix 20; VDS Areas 8,9 para 1.6 to 1.9; Appendix 23; Questionnaire Response Analysis: Appendix 12; Areas People would Hate to Lose: Appendix 28; LLCA: Appendix 29).

+9.5 Carlyon NDP Policy 5 seeks to protect the natural environment in the parish with its coastline, beaches, footpaths and open spaces as an attractive environment for both residents and visitors which is distinct from the urban hub of St Austell.

-- 10.6 The boundary around Tregrehan with Boscundle is intended to protect the character of the village and to protect the agricultural fields and Green Buffers surrounding it. - 10.7 The area within the boundary around Carlyon Bay is a coastal residential development, with low density housing, hotels and a small retail area.
-The capacity for more development is limited by the physical boundaries described above but there may be scope for small scale windfall and replacement dwellings. - 10.8 These and those in Tregrehan with Boscundle and the Gwallon Keas development will be judged on a case by case basis on whether it conforms with other policies in this Plan and with Policy 3 of the Cornwall Local Plan.
+9.6 The boundary around Tregrehan with Boscundle is intended to protect the character of the village and to protect the agricultural fields and Green Buffers surrounding it.

+9.7 The area within the boundary around Carlyon Bay is a coastal residential development, with low density housing, hotels and a small retail area.
+The capacity for more development is limited by the physical boundaries described above but there may be scope for small scale windfall and replacement dwellings.

+9.8 These and those in Tregrehan with Boscundle will be judged on a case by case basis on whether it conforms with other policies in this Plan and with Policy 3 of the Cornwall Local Plan.

-CARLYON NDP POLICY 1a: Housing
+CARLYON NDP POLICY 1: Housing Development